Privacy & Data Practices

 The Short Version

 Enzyme runs locally on your machine.
 Your vault files stay on your device unless you explicitly publish a hosted vault.
-When you initialize and generate catalysts, note excerpts are sent to an LLM provider for analysis.
-If you bring your own API key, requests go directly to your provider.
-If you use Enzyme's default provider, requests are routed to OpenRouter, a US-based model routing provider.
+When you initialize or refresh catalysts, selected note excerpts are sent to an LLM provider for analysis.
+By default, Enzyme uses hosted credits/auth and ignores inherited personal LLM env keys.
+If you intentionally pass --use-env-llm with your own API key, requests go directly to your provider.
+Hosted credit requests are routed to OpenRouter, a US-based model routing provider.

-We don't sell your data and we don't train on it.
-Hosted features use your workspace, API keys, and credits; local-only artifacts remain on your device.
+Enzyme does not sell your data or use it to train Enzyme models.
+Provider processing follows the provider path described below.
+Hosted features use your workspace, auth, API keys, and credits; local-only artifacts remain on your device.

 How It Works

 Enzyme uses AI to understand your notes.
-That requires sending excerpts to an LLM provider.
-Bring-your-own-key calls go directly to the provider you configure.
-Default-provider calls may use Enzyme-managed credentials and workspace credits.
+That requires sending selected excerpts to an LLM provider.
+Default init/refresh calls use Enzyme-managed credentials and workspace credits, ignoring inherited personal LLM env keys.
+Bring-your-own-key calls go directly to the provider you configure only when you pass --use-env-llm.

 When you initialize

 You run enzyme init.
 AI analyzes your vault structure to understand what patterns exist and how to organize catalysts.
-Excerpts of your notes are sent to an LLM provider — either yours, if you configure one, or Enzyme's default provider.
+Selected excerpts of your notes are sent through Enzyme hosted credits/auth by default, or to your env LLM provider when you intentionally run with --use-env-llm.

 When you generate catalysts

 Enzyme distills your notes into catalysts using AI.
-Your note content goes to your AI provider for processing.
+Selected note excerpts go to the active provider path for processing.
 Catalysts and embeddings are stored locally on your machine.

 When you use the Claude Code plugin